 This is only enabled when the meeting has started or more than one participant has joined.

-In More you can change the video layout and also access Audio & video settings (where you can configure the camera, microphone, and speakers).
+In More you can switch between computer and phone audio, and also access Audio & video settings (where you can configure the camera, microphone, and speakers).

 Enter and exit full-screen mode from here.

 When you are in a meeting, you can choose to switch between your computer and phone audio if you are experiencing problems with one of them, for example.
 Select More to view the audio options available.

 If you select Phone audio, you will be provided with a dial-in number that you can call from your mobile or landline while viewing the meeting in your browser.

 You can individually mute or unmute participants by selecting the mic icons beside their name in the participants panel.

 You can also choose to options.participants or participants from

 In a scheduled meeting, all participants have access to these mute controls (if they are within the organization) and in an ad hoc meeting, only the person who initiated the meeting has these controls.